swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

 ```

 In addition to the previously mentioned arguments, we also make use of
-additionnal arguments to adjust the namespace and the image name.
+additional arguments to adjust the namespace and the image name.

 The corresponding arguments are: